mahmoudparsian/data-algorithms-book/src/main/scala/org/dataalgorithms/README.md

 Scala/Spark Solutions
 =====================
 * This is the home for Scala/Spark solutions to Data Algorithms
-* Started providing Scala/Spark solutions to all of the chapter included in Data Algorithms book
+* Started providing Scala/Spark solutions to chapters included in Data Algorithms book

 Chapter                             |  Title                                      |
 ----------------------------------- | ------------------------------------------- |